 In October 2021 Dr. Ramsay stepped into the role of Chief Executive Officer.
-Previously he was appointed Chairman of the Patient Safety Movement Foundation taking Joe Kiani’s place.
+Previously he was appointed Chairman of the Patient Safety Movement Foundation taking Joe Kiani’s place in 2020.

 Dr. Ramsay is Chairman Emeritus of the Department of Anesthesiology and Pain Management at Baylor University Medical Center in Dallas, Texas.
 He serves as a member of the Baylor University Medical Center Board of Trustees.
 He is Past Director of Anesthesia for the liver transplant program at Baylor and has personally provided anesthesia for over 1,000 liver transplant recipients.
 Dr. Ramsay is Past President of the International Liver Transplantation Society.
 Dr. Ramsay was recently appointed as an at-large delegate to the United Network for Organ Sharing and is a member of the American Society of Anesthesiologists Committee on Transplant Anesthesia.
 He is also a member of the Board of Directors of The Patient Safety Movement Foundation and serves as the Chair of the “Failure to Rescue: Post-operative Respiratory Depression” workgroup.

 Dr. Ramsay is a Professor at Texas A & M Health Science Center and holds a clinical professorship in anesthesiology at the University of Texas Southwestern Medical School.
 In addition, Dr. Ramsay is the developer of the Ramsay Sedation Scale, a measurement designed for interpreting the depth of sedation for patients in the critical care unit.
 This scale has been adopted around the world.
 He has published over 200 peer-reviewed articles and numerous chapters in text books.
 He was a member of the Sedation Analgesia Guidelines Task Force of the Society of Critical Care Medicine.
 This group came out with new guidelines for the management of Pain, Agitation and Delirium in Adult ICU patients in January 2013.